 Developing the workforce

-Our work to achieve this aim is designed to provide Wales with a high-quality and skilled workforce, which is large enough to meet the demands placed on it.
+Our aim is to provide Wales with a high-quality and skilled workforce, which is large enough to meet the demands placed on it.

-We are working with Health Education and Improvement Wales (HEIW) to develop a first-ever workforce strategy across health and social care that can meet the future needs of people in Wales.
-Extensive consultation has taken place to gather a broad range of opinions and the final strategy is expected to be published early in 2020.
+We have been working with Health Education and Improvement Wales (HEIW) to develop a first-ever workforce strategy across health and social care that can meet the future needs of people in Wales.

 Improving care and support